Dry Eye Syndrome

 What Is Dry Eye?

 Dry Eye Syndrome is a common condition that occurs when your tears are not sufficient in keeping the front surface of the eye (cornea) well-lubricated.
-The cornea’s health and your comfort are aided by your tears.
+Your tears aid the cornea’s health and your comfort.
 Low tear production and unbalanced tear composition can have lasting effects on your vision.

-Dry Eye is a common problem for all ages, but it is more prevalent as we get older.
-It occurs when your tears are not sufficient to keep the front surface of the eye, your cornea, well lubricated.
+Dry Eye is a common problem for all ages, but it is more prevalent as we age.
+This happens when your tears are not enough to lubricate the front surface of your eye, also known as the cornea.
 The cornea needs constant lubrication by tears to stay healthy.
-Tears are made up of three components: an outer layer of oil, a middle layer of water and an inner layer of mucus.
+Tears comprise three components: an outer layer of oil, a middle layer of water, and an inner layer of mucus.
 If the eye does not produce enough tears, or if the composition of your tears is not balanced, your eyes will not be properly lubricated.
 The result may be blurry vision, scratchy, itchy eyes and pain.

 How Do I Know If I Have Dry Eye Syndrome?